From Growth to Resilience: Why India’s Engineering Culture Matters Again

 Ultimately, the shift from short-term economic growth toward long-term economic resilience cannot occur if the human-capital dimension is ignored.

-Infrastructure, AI, energy transition, strategic manufacturing, and technological sovereignty are not merely investment categories.
+Infrastructure, energy transition, AI depth, and strategic manufacturing are not merely investment categories.
 They are manifestations of accumulated national capability.
-And such capability depends fundamentally on humans capable of designing, integrating, operating, maintaining, upgrading, and adapting large-scale systems over long periods of time.
+And such capability depends fundamentally on humans capable of designing, developing, manufacturing, operating, maintaining, upgrading, and adapting large-scale systems over long periods of time.

-The coming decades may reward societies not merely for efficiency or consumption, but for their ability to continuously build and operate complex systems under conditions of instability.
+The coming decades will reward nations not merely for consumption growth, but for their ability to continuously build and operate complex systems under conditions of instability.

-then its greatest advantage may ultimately lie not merely in market size or demographics, but in its ability to transform dispersed human capital into sustained national capability in an increasingly unstable world order.
+then its greatest advantage may ultimately lie not merely in market size, but in its ability to transform its dispersed human capital into sustained national capability in an increasingly unstable world order.

 Comments